betusin/othello/README.md

 ## How to start?

-Simply run the .py file in your Python interpreter, CLI will appear and you can start with inserting coordinates of disk you want to reveal!
+Simply run the `othello.py` file in your Python interpreter, CLI will appear and you can start the game with inserting coordinates of disk you want to reveal!